NEH-FunCode/-18game/README.md

 2) cd in the directory and type make
 3) Three modes are available : first one to get a True/False answer to know if the grid passed in parameter has 1 or more solution(s), second one to solve a grid passed in parameter and last one to generate an easy/medium/hard grid ready to play.

+/!\ The grid passed in parameter has to be valid and solvable.
+If the grid has more than one solution, the most smallest solution will be returned (the one with the smallest numbers). /!\

 ./sudoku -s filename, for solving <br/>
 ./sudoku -g -e/m/h, for generating a random easy/medium/hard grid to solve <br/>
 ./sudoku -c filename, to know if the grid has a single solution, or more <br/>